Best daily deals

 9.0

 If you’ve researched what microphone to get for your computer, chances are good that someone somewhere has told you to look at the Blue Microphones Yeti.
 It’s everywhere—as the consensus pick for most USB microphone needs, you’ll see it on streams, YouTube, and in the homes of many amateur voice actors.
-But this year, Blue released a yoked-up version of its flagship consumer mic: the Yeti X.
+But in 2022, Blue released a yoked-up version of its flagship consumer mic: the Yeti X.

 • Students looking to create podcasts, audio content, and other applications will find the Yeti X meets their needs without going too overboard on expenses.